Piyush Mishra

-Piyush Mishra (born as Priyakant Sharma; 13 January 1962) is an Indian actor, singer, lyricist, playwright, musician, and screenwriter.
-Mishra grew up in Sambhal, and graduated from National School of Drama, Delhi in 1986.
+Piyush Mishra (born as Priyakant Sharma; 13 January 1963) is an Indian actor, singer, lyricist, playwright, musician, and screenwriter.
+Mishra grew up in Gwalior, and graduated from National School of Drama, Delhi in 1986.
 Thereafter, he started his career in Hindi theatre in Delhi.
 Over the next decade, he established himself as a theatre director, actor, lyricist and singer.
 He moved to Mumbai in 2002, receiving acclaim for his acting in Maqbool (2003) and Gangs of Wasseypur (2012).

 As a film lyricist and singer, he is noted for his songs "Arre Ruk Ja Re Bandeh" in Black Friday (2004), "Aarambh Hai Prachand" in Gulaal (2009), "Ik Bagal" in Gangs of Wasseypur - Part 1 (2012), and "Husna" in Coke Studio (2012).

 Early life and background

-Mishra was born on 13 January 1962 in Gwalior to Kumar Sharma.
-He grew up as Priyakant Sharma and was adopted by his father's eldest sister Taradevi Mishra, who had no children.
-Later, his family moved into his aunt's house to ease financial burden.
-His parents admitted him to Carmel Convent School, Gwalior thinking that his education in a convent will help him excel in academics but it was activities like singing, painting and acting which appealed to him.
+Mishra was born on 13 January 1963 in Gwalior to Kumar Sharma.
+He grew up as Priyakant Sharma and was adopted by his father's eldest sister, Taradevi Mishra, who had no children.
+Later, his family moved into his aunt's house to ease the financial burden.
+His parents admitted him to Carmel Convent School, Gwalior, thinking that his education in a convent would help him excel in academics, but it was activities like singing, painting and acting that appealed to him.
 Piyush later moved to Gwalior's JC Mills Higher Secondary School.
-However, living in the authoritative household of his aunt, developed a rebellious streak in him, which showed up in his first poem, Zinda ho haan tum koi shak nahin (Yes you are alive; of this there is no doubt), he wrote in class 8th.
+However, living in the authoritative household of his aunt developed a rebellious streak in him, which showed up in his first poem, Zinda ho haan tum koi shak nahin (Yes you are alive; of this there is no doubt), he wrote in class 8th.
 Later, while studying in class 10th, he even filed an affidavit before the Gwalior district court and changed his name to one his choice to Piyush Mishra.